Doulet-Media/Doulet-AI-Assistant/UNIVERSAL_GUIDE.md

 # Universal Compatibility Guide - Doulet AI Assistant

-This guide explains the universal compatibility features added in version 2.2.0 of the Doulet AI Assistant extension.
+This guide explains the universal compatibility features and latest enhancements added in version 2.4.0 of the Doulet AI Assistant extension.

 ## 🌐 Universal Website Support